barbeque/leako/README.md

 Please note the Leako board does not have a ColecoVision expansion connector, so it cannot work with any Expansion Modules, including the ADAM.

+# Version History
+ * v0.6: First working version.
+ * v0.7: Correct missing junction from D3/D4 to R35 (EXT_QUAD pulldown.)
+Thank you to Oliver Fiero for catching this.

 # Links
  - [Console5 schematics and parts list](https://console5.com/wiki/Colecovision)
  - ChildOfCv's [better schematics](https://atariage.com/forums/topic/285656-new-colecovision-schematics/)